-APUC has coordinated development of the University and College Sectors Supply Chain Climate and Ecological Emergency Strategy on behalf of the Scottish University and College Sectors.
+APUC has coordinated development of the University and College Sectors Supply Chain Climate and Ecological Emergency Strategy on behalf of their members.
 This has been approved collectively by all of the Principals of Scotland's Universities and Colleges.
 The University and College Sectors Supply Chain Climate and Ecological Emergency Strategy identifies Primary Impact Areas of Climate Change (PIACC).
-APUC has for over three years been maintaining, in collaboration with key stakeholders across the sectors, PIACC guides, with each one focusing on each of the PIACC areas (providing advice and suggested actions and activities to address the climate emergency in each area).
-FNT2030 plans have been created by APUC for each PIACC area to cover the collaborative procurement activity against the objectives of the University and College Sectors Supply Chain Climate and Ecological Emergency Strategy (SCCEES).
-These are being dynamically managed, and have been shared across the sectors' procurement community to assist colleagues across the HE/FE sectors with the planning and implementation of action on dealing with the Climate and Ecological Emergency.
+APUC has for over five years been maintaining guides in these PIACC areas providing advice and suggested actions and activities to address the climate emergency within sector institutions.
+From Now to 2030 (FNT2030) plans have been created by APUC for each PIACC area to cover the collaborative procurement activity against the objectives of the University and College Sectors Supply Chain Climate and Ecological Emergency Strategy (SCCEES).
+These are being dynamically managed and have been shared across the sectors' procurement community to assist colleagues across the HE/FE sectors with the planning and implementation of action on dealing with the Climate and Ecological Emergency.
 The Responsible Procurement team continue to support member institutions with their FNT2030 action plans.
-APUC will monitor and record how procurement has contributed to the global climate emergency through its SCM RP tool (Section 1), as well as reporting progress in its annual procurement report.